crocme10/tartare-tools/README.md

 more coming soon...

-## How to compile
+## How to compile Proj version 6
 To convert coordinates, Proj library is used.
-Rust requires a version 6+, so this library needs to be compiled.
+Rust requires a version 6+.

+Debian based distributions (even the latest Ubuntu), the distributed version is 5.
+Therefore this library needs to be compiled.

-Run `make install` to run the compilation locally.
+Make sure you don’t have `libproj-dev` installed and run `make install` to run the compilation locally.

 ## How to install
 First, add `${HOME}/.cargo/bin` to your `PATH`.